Espresso Martini: A Perfect Blend of Coffee and Cocktails

-The Espresso Martini is a classic cocktail that seamlessly merges the intensity of espresso coffee with the smoothness of vodka and the subtle sweetness of the coffee liqueur.
+The Espresso Martini is a classic coffee based cocktail that blends the intensity of espresso with the smoothness of vodka and the subtle sweetness of the coffee liqueur like Kahlua.

 In terms of alcohol, the traditional recipe typically includes approximately two ounces of vodka (40% alcohol) and half an ounce of Kahlúa (20% alcohol).